-It's not always easy to explain what makes React's component based programming model so powerful and fun to work with, but this tweet of Ryan Florence captures a major part of it's appeal.
+It's not always easy to explain what makes React's component-based programming model so powerful and fun to work with, but this tweet by Ryan Florence captures a major part of its appeal.

 A physicist, a structural engineer, and a programmer were in a car driving over a steep alpine pass when the brakes failed.
 The car went faster and faster, they were struggling to get around the corners, and once or twice the flimsy crash barrier saved them from tumbling down the side of the mountain.
 They were sure they were all going to die, when suddenly they spotted an escape lane.
 They pulled into the escape lane, and came safely to a halt.

 The physicist said, “We need to model the friction in the brake pads and the resultant temperature rise, and see if we can work out why they failed.”

 The structural engineer said, “I think I’ve got a few spanners in the back.
 I’ll take a look and see if I can work out what’s wrong.”

 The programmer said, “Why don’t we see if it’s reproducible?”

 From Boris Cherny's excellent book on TypeScript.
 This one is related to another one of my favorite programming quotes:

 Everybody has a testing environment.
 Some people are lucky enough to have a totally separate environment to run production in.